 How to Declutter as a Couple

-Hint: it’s a fun, competitive way where you both win (but really, there’s a winner!)
+Read on for the rules of the challenge.
+It’s a fun competition where you both win (but really, there’s a winner!)

 decluttering as a couple

 I never met anyone with more stuff than Ryan.

 When we met, he owned a pickup truck, motorcycle, boat, and snowmobile ($6k altogether).
 He had nearly $7k worth of fishing gear (both for summer and ice fishing), another $2k of hunting gear, and $3k worth for a trailer, tools, and spare parts to maintain his toys.
 Plus, a pet chicken named Martha (priceless).